kienle1819/argocd-tutorial/README.md

 # ArgoCD Tutorial
-We start taking a look at CI-CD, especially the CD part with the free and open-source Argo CD.
-In this video, we will automate the deployment of a Nginx Web server on my Kubernetes Cluster.
+CI-CD, especially the CD part with the free and open-source Argo CD.

 We will use the free and open-source software ArgoCD.